snowykitkat/grade-api/readme.md

 # Lab 3: Grade API program

-**Please try to work through Tasks 0 and 1 ahead of your lab time on Monday.
+**Please try to work through Tasks 0 and 1 ahead of your lab time.
-Your team and TA can help you during the lab if you had any trouble, so don't worry if you don't get through Task 1 before lab.
+Your team and TA can help you during the lab if you have any trouble, so don't worry if you don't get through Task 1 before lab.
 There will also be some time to do this as your TA helps everyone get into teams.**